cloudflare/cloudflare-docs/products/pages/src/content/framework-guides/deploy-anything.md

 </TableLayout>

 Unlike many of our framework guides, the build command and build directory for your site are going to be completely custom.
-If you do not need a build step, input  `exit 0` into the **Build command** field.
+If you do not need a build step, input  `exit 0` into the **Build command** field and then specify the **Build output directory**, your build command will run in the folder specified and you will not need to add the same directory as a path in the **Root directory**.

 After configuring your site, you can begin your first deploy.
 Your custom build command (if provided) will run, and Pages will deploy your static site.